 Removing Bleach From Clothes Bottom Line

 For health concerns, bleach is a hazardous substance to work with.
-It can, however, permanently discolour and harm your garments.
+It can, however, permanently discolor and harm your garments.

 Your best strategy is to use bleach with extreme caution — or, better yet, locate bleach alternatives.

-If you do acquire bleach stains on your clothes, we offer eight fantastic ways for eliminating or concealing the stains.
+If you do acquire bleach stains on your clothes, I offer eight fantastic ways for eliminating or concealing the stains.
 These procedures will restore the attractiveness of your garments!